marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

         return { "success": False, "errors": [f"{type(e)}: {e}"] }
 ```

-The ide is the same as with the query resolvers.
+The idea is the same as with the query resolvers.
 The "title" and "description" arguments are licensed by the schema, these arguments are used to create a new post and update the database and then a response is generated that matches the specifications in the schema.

 > I tried bundeling all of these in with the query resolvers by getting rid of the Mutation type and extending the query type.
 That did not work.
 There is in general a distinction beween queries and mutations, but I cannot see what it is in the example code.

 ### The routes module

 This is where everything is tied together.
-The file [api/routes.py](api/routes.py) highlights the use of Ariadne, a Python library for implement GraphQL servers ([https://pypi.org/project/ariadne/](https://pypi.org/project/ariadne/)).
+The file [api/routes.py](api/routes.py) highlights the use of Ariadne, a Python library for implementing GraphQL servers ([https://pypi.org/project/ariadne/](https://pypi.org/project/ariadne/)).
 In the first part of the file we create Query and Mutation objects, add fields to them and associate the field with resolvers:

 ```python